 Start the SQL Anywhere HTTP web server while loading a SQL Anywhere database.

-Run the following command at the command prompt:
+Run the following command at a command prompt:

 Use the dbeng12 command to start a personal database server that can only be accessed by the local host.
 Use the dbsrv12 command to start a network database server instead.